-The migration of ancient man did not stop at the current modern-day boundaries of North America.
-Ancient man continued his travels down through Mexico, Central America, and into South America.
+The migration of ancient peoples did not stop at the current modern-day boundaries of North America.
+Ancient peoples continued their travels down through Mexico, Central America, and into South America.
 Over thousands of years, various advanced civilizations were established with temples, pyramids, and cities.
 Ancient cultures that were located "south of the border" are referred to as Pre-Columbian cultures, or those people who lived south of modern-day United States in the time before the arrival of Columbus.

-It is important to know that the migration of ancient man did not stop at the current modern-day boundaries of North America.
-Ancient man continued his travels down through Mexico, Central America, and into South America.
+It is important to know that the migration of ancient peoples did not stop at the current modern-day boundaries of North America.
+Ancient peoples continued their travels down through Mexico, Central America, and into South America.
 Over thousands of years, various advanced civilizations were established with temples, pyramids, and cities.
 Ancient cultures located south of the present-day United States border are referred to as Pre-Columbian cultures.
 These people lived in the time before the arrival of Columbus.

 The three most notable Pre-Columbian civilizations were those of the Aztec, Maya, and Inca.
 Many of the Pre-Columbian cultures eventually ended with European contact, dying out from warfare as well as disease, but all three of these cultures left behind some of the most ornate and highly decorative artifacts ever made.